GravityKit/GravityView/readme.txt

 * Added: Ability to perform exact-match searches in the search bar by enclosing search terms in quotation marks.
 * Added: Ability to duplicate a field or widget with all its configuration.
 * Added: Ability to add a field before another field.
+* Added: Range filter for numeric fields in search widget.
 * Fixed: Fatal error when editing posts/pages containing GravityView blocks

 __Developer Updates:__

 * Added: `gk/gravityview/common/quotation-marks` filter to modify the quotation marks used for exact-match searches.
+* Added: `gk/gravityview/search/number-range/step` filter to modify the step size for the range fields.

 = 2.21.2 on March 28, 2024 =